Winter & Summer Air Conditioning System [PDF]

 From the conditioned space, a part of the used air is exhausted to the atmosphere by the exhaust fans or ventilators.

 The remaining part of the used air is again conditioned.

 The outside air is sucked and it is made to mix with the recirculated air to make up for the loss of conditioned air through exhaust fans or ventilation from the conditioned space.

-In winter AC System, the inlet is heated by the heater, and in winter season due to less present in the air, we also need to add the moisture particle to the air, generally, a humidification system is added to maintain the moisture quantity.
+In the winter AC System, the inlet is heated by the heater, and in the winter season due to less presence in the air, we also need to add the moisture particle to the air, generally, a humidification system is added to maintain the moisture quantity.

 In winter air conditioning, the air is heated and is accompanied by humidification.

 The outside air flows through a damper and mixes up with the recirculated air which is obtained from the conditioned space.

 The mixture here passes through a filter to remove dirt, dust, and other impurities.

 The air now passes through a preheat coil to prevent possible freezing of water due to which dry bulb temperature increases to a very high value and the relative humidity drops to a low value.